-Income classifications are set each year on 1 July and are fixed during the World Bank's fiscal year (ending on 30 June).
-Income groups are defined based on the Gross National Income (GNI) per capita, calculated using the World Bank Atlas method: low income economies are those with a GNI per capita of USD 1 035 or less in 2019; lower-middle income economies are those with a GNI per capita between USD 1 036 and USD 4 045; upper-middle income economies are those with a GNI per capita between USD 4 046 and USD 12 535; and high income economies are those with a GNI per capita of USD 12 536 or more.
+5 Income classifications are set each year on 1 July and are fixed during the World Bank's fiscal year (ending on 30 June).
+Income groups are defined based on the Gross National Income (GNI) per capita, calculated using the World Bank Atlas method: low-income economies are those with a GNI per capita of USD 1045 or less in 2020; lower-middle income economies are those with a GNI per capita between USD 1046 and USD 4095; upper-middle income economies are those with a GNI per capita between USD 12695; and high-income economies are those with a GNI per capita of USD 12696 or more.

-3. The 'TPI scores 2019' radar chart presents the scores from the previous table.
-The country score is represented by the shaded area, while lines represent the income, region, world and EU scores.
+3. The 'TPI Scores 2020' radar chart presents the scores from the previous table.
+The country score is represented by the shaded area, while lines represent the income, region, World and EU scores.

-Note that the world and EU TPI and transition score plain lines (green and blue) represent roughly mid- and three-quarters of the way towards the upper goalpost score of 100.
+Note that the world and EU TPI and transition score plain lines (green and blue) represent roughly mid-way and three-quarters of the way towards the upper goalpost score of 100.

-4. The 'Transitions progress 2010-2019' chart presents country scores over the 2010-2019 period.
+4. The 'TRANSITIONS PROGRESS 2011-2020' chart presents country scores over the 2011-2020 period.
 The shaded area represents the TPI score, while lines represent each of the four transitions: economic, social, environmental and governance.
-For the EU profile, only the 27 current members are included in the computation of scores for the entire period (i.e. the United Kingdom is not included).
+For the EU profile, only the 27 current Members States are included in the computation of scores for the entire period (i.e. the United Kingdom is not included).

 5. The second page of the profile includes detailed information for each country, the EU, and the world.
-Rows present the TPI (in purple), the four pillars, i.e. transitions (in dark green, name in bold, single-digit code), the 16 sub-pillars (four for each pillar, in light green, name in capital letters, two-digit code), and the 25 indicators (in white, three-digit code, unless a subpillar includes a single indicator, in which case it appears in light green, as a sub-pillar, with a two-digit code).
+Rows present the TPI (in purple), the four pillars, transitions (in dark green, name in bold, single-digit code), the 16 sub-pillars (four for each pillar, in light green, name in capital letters, two-digit code), and the 28 indicators (in white, three-digit code, unless a sub-pillar includes a single indicator, in which case it appears in light green, as a sub-pillar, with a two-digit code).

-For example, indicator 1.3.2 Gross expenditure on R&D (% of GDP) appears under sub-pillar 1.3 LABOUR PRODUCTIVITY & R&D INTENSITY, which, in turn, appears under pillar 1.
+For example, the indicator 1.3.2 Gross expenditure on R&D (% of GDP) appears under sub-pillar 1.3 LABOUR PRODUCTIVITY & R&D INTENSITY, which, in turn, appears under pillar 1.
 Economic transition.
-Similarly, single indicator 2.1 Healthy life expectancy at birth (years) appears under sub-pillar 2.1 (same code), HEALTH, which, in turn, appears under pillar 2.
+Similarly, the single indicator 2.1 Healthy life expectancy at birth (years) appears under sub-pillar 2.1 (same code), HEALTH, which, in turn, appears under pillar 2.
 Social transition.

 Regarding columns, for each indicator, 'value' is the value in the unit provided in parenthesis in the name of the indicator.
-Then for each dimension (indicator, sub-pillar, pillar, or TPI), 'rank' is the rank of each 'score' among the scores of the 72 countries.
+Then, for each dimension (indicator, sub-pillar, pillar, or TPI), 'rank' is the rank of each 'score' among the scores of the 72 countries.
 Each 'score' is the normalised score of the indicator 'value' in the [0-100] range.
 Where data are not available, 'N/A' is used.
 Each dimension 'score' and corresponding 'rank' (TPI, pillar, sub-pillar) is calculated as the weighted average of the scores in the sub-dimension (pillar, sub-pillar and indicator respectively).
 Please see Appendix III for details and modelling choices.

-To the right of the table, two columns categorise the scores over the 2010-2019 period.
-Colour coding of scores into transition groups help to interpret score levels; arrows and lines are a guide to interpret progress since 2010.
+To the right of the table, two columns categorise the scores over the 2011-2020 period.
+Colour coding of scores into transition groups help to interpret score levels;6 arrows and lines are a guide to interpret progress since 2011.

-Arrows are used to compare the growth of 2019 scores over 2010 scores: ↓ indicates a decline of 10% or more; ▶ indicates a decline between 0% and 10%, '-' indicates growth within expected ranges, between 0% and below 6.5%; ↗ indicates growth from 6.5% but less than 13%; and ↑ indicates growth above 13%.
+Arrows are used to compare the growth of 2020 scores over 2011 scores: \checkmark indicates a decline of 10% or more; \checkmark indicates a decline between 0% and 10%, '-' indicates growth within expected ranges, between 0% and below 6.5% \urcorner indicates growth from 6.5% but less than 13%; and \uparrow indicates growth above 13%.